reviewing invoice management

 Is a spreadsheet-based invoice tracker enough?

-Spreadsheets are a great tool for organizing, analyzing, and sharing information.
-As businesses grow, technology becomes beneficial because it’s more cost-efficient than manual tracking.
-Spreadsheet-based invoice trackers are great for organizing a smaller, more manageable flow of supplier invoices per month.
+Spreadsheets are a great tool for organizing, analyzing, and sharing information, and spreadsheet-based invoice trackers can help manage a small flow of supplier invoices each month.
+However, as businesses grow, technology becomes beneficial because it’s more cost-efficient than manual tracking.

 1. Invoice processing is falling behind

-As businesses grow, the flow of invoices and payments rises, sometimes exponentially.
-Unless your company adds headcount to keep up with processing flow, the potential for missed or delayed payments increases accordingly.
+As businesses grow, the flow of invoices and payments increases, sometimes exponentially.
+Unless your company adds headcount to keep up with processing, the potential for missed or delayed payments will rise.
 Technology automates many repetitive AP processes that bog down even the most high-performing teams.
 If processing speed becomes a blocking issue, it may be time to upgrade.

 2. Your company has multiple locations or offices

-Is your organization facing any of the above challenges?
+Is your organization ready to create a stronger invoicing management process?
 It may be time to consider a centralized processing and payables solution like Order.co.
-Ready to learn more?
-Request a demo.
+Request a demo to learn more.

 Get started